kshedden/numpy_workshop/numpy_basics.md

 [matrix](https://docs.scipy.org/doc/numpy/reference/generated/numpy.matrix.html),
 and the
 [recarray](https://docs.scipy.org/doc/numpy/reference/generated/numpy.recarray.html).
-But these are mainly used in very narrow situations.
-Here we focus only on the widely-used ndarray type.
+But these are mainly used in relatively narrow situations.
+Here we focus only on the widely-useful ndarray data structure.

 First, since numpy is a library we need to import it.